-The Mid-Career Research Fellowships are designed to support young biochemists and molecular biologists, from countries that are full or associate members of IUBMB who need to travel to other laboratories in the IUBMB region for the purpose of learning new state-of-the-art techniques or for other forms of scientific collaboration or advanced training.
+The Mid-Career Research Fellowships are designed to support junior biochemists and molecular biologists, from countries that are full or associate members of IUBMB who need to travel to other laboratories in the IUBMB region for the purpose of learning new state-of-the-art techniques or for other forms of scientific collaboration or advanced training.

 Conditions of Fellowships

 The Fellowships will be awarded for travel lasting 1 – 2 months.
 The fellowship is intended to cover travel and incidental costs, as well as living expenses, to a maximum of US$ 5,000.
 The following conditions shall apply:

 - The Fellowship will cover the cheapest airfare available and reasonable accommodation costs.